Applied-Scientific-Research/onbody/README.md

 ## Credits

-This program was written by Mark Stock with help and thanks to Prof. Krasny and collaborators for the barycentric Lagrange interpolation method: [BaryTree on github](https://github.com/Treecodes/BaryTree).
+This program was written by Mark Stock; though thanks go to Prof. Krasny and collaborators for their documentation of the barycentric Lagrange interpolation method: [BaryTree on github](https://github.com/Treecodes/BaryTree).